learn-ark/dapp-core-module-template/README.md

 lerna success - @vendorname/dappname
 ```

-Last line showing that your plugin was loaded.
+Last line showing that your dApp was detected and compiled.

 ### STEP 3: Start Local Testnet Blockchain

 Start local blockchain with testnet running on your developer computer.
 Follow steps defined in here:
 https://learn.ark.dev/core-getting-started/spinning-up-your-first-testnet#step-2-testnet-network-boot

+If you already have running and compiled core, you should go to `core/packages/core` and run command `yarn full:testnet`.

-After your local testnet starts, the log should show that dapp was loaded.
+After local testnet starts, the log should show that dApp was loaded.
 It should look like this (if you haven't changed the source code):

 ```bash
 [2019-10-22 11:13:27.161] INFO : Starting dApp
 [2019-10-22 11:13:27.161] INFO : Initialization of dApp
 ```

 > Congratulations.
-Your first blockchain application is loaded and working and already compatible with any ARK Core based blockchain.
+Your first distributed blockchain application is loaded and working and compatible with any ARK Core based blockchain.

+Feel free to look into `common/base-service.ts` class that exposes important Core Platform classes that you can work with.
+Your newly developed classes can extend this class and gain access to:

+- wallets and state
+- transaction pool
+- blockchain protocol
+- events
+- database
+-... actually any module :)

+> Also check other packages/modules as they follow the same dApp structure.

 ## Use Block Explorer To View Local Running Testnet